allenai/gooaq/README.md

   "answer_url": null
 }
 ```

+## Reproducing the splits
+The [`split.json`](data/split.json) file which contains the IDs in each split (test, train and dev).
+For each instance in the training split, there is also a similarity score (similarity to the instance of test + dev) which was used when sampling smaller training data.
+To reproduce our splits, you can run [`create_splits.py`](experiments/create_splits.py) script.

+## Baselines
+See the scripts for reproducing our [T5](https://github.com/google-research/text-to-text-transfer-transformer/) baselines, see the [`experiments/`](experiments) directory.

+## Reproducing Human Evaluation
+TBD

 ## Question/Answer Extraction Scripts
 See [this directory](extraction), which contains two sub-folders:
 (1) the question extraction script
 (2) the answer extraction scripts

-## Baselines
-See the scripts for reproducing our [T5](https://github.com/google-research/text-to-text-transfer-transformer/) baselines, see the [`experiments/`](experiments) directory.

-## Reproducing Human Evaluation
-TBD

 ## More reading
 See the following paper: